This chapter reflects on the nature and limitations of ethics.

 - If someone does something normal and reasonable, he is not liable for damages that he could not foresee.

 - If two people are jointly responsible for a damage, they share the liability.

 - Lying is a declaration damage, but it can also free the victim from liability.

 # ResolutionsOnce a damage has occurred, we have to find the perpetrator.
-Then, we have to identify the person who is responsible for the perpetrator (in case the perpetrator is a young child or an animal).
-Then, arguments have to be brought for and against the responsible.
-Last, a compensation, an apology and a penalty have to be determined.
+Then, we have to identify the person who is the guarantor for the perpetrator (in case the perpetrator is a young child or an animal).
+Then, arguments have to be brought for and against the guarantor.
+Last, a compensation, an apology, and a penalty have to be determined.
 This process is called a resolution.
 Even though this essay defines resolutions in a very technical way, resolutions can also be quite informal, see here.
 To read about a list of limitations of this essay, go here.

 # Formalizing the World